 - Option 4: 40 semester hours in a combination consisting of the following: 8 sequential semester hours of chemistry or 8 sequential semester hours of physics, and 32 semester hours of chemistry, physics, biology, botany, microbiology, molecular biology, engineering, or computer science.

-For students who have not taken any science courses, Oregon State University offers online chemistry courses with a lab component (CH 121, CH 122 and CH 123) that are equivalent to 8 sequential semester hours.
+For students who have not taken any science courses, Oregon State University offers online chemistry courses with a lab component (CH 231, CH 232 and CH 233) that are equivalent to 8 sequential semester hours.
 Students who did not complete one year of high school chemistry should take CH 121 in lieu of high school chemistry.
 Lab courses CH 261, 262 and 263 are offered summer term at OSU campus for Ecampus students.
 For more information, please visit the Ecampus chemistry labs web page.
 If you have any questions, please contact us.